The Walkers' Haute Route - Chamonix to Zermatt

 We had dinner at Hôtel Edelweiss (Rösti, sausage, and wine - 52 CHF) which was quite good (although just about everywhere in town had the exact same prices for food).

 Breakfast in our hotel in Les Haudères consisted of an extensive buffet of cereal, meats, cheese, breads and fruits.
-We were catching a an early bus, so we had asked the proprietor if we could dine earlier than the normal 8am and he was
+We were catching a an early bus, so we had asked the proprietor if we could dine earlier than the normal 8am and he was happy to oblige.

 We knew the day had a significant amount of elevation gain ahead of us (5,600 ft) so we decided to skip the 1,000 foot climb from Les Haudères to La Sage and catch the 7:50am bus out of the center of town.
 It cost us a total of 6.80CHF to ride for 5 minutes, as opposed to hiking for an hour...well worth the expense!
 As we departed from the bus stop, we were greeted by one of the Belgians who had injured his knee and was taking a rest day in La Sage.
 We realized at this point that the Haute Route really was a small community - if you meet someone along the trail, odds are you'll see them at least a few more times in a small town or along the trail again.
 We started down the trail out of the center of La Sage at 8am – it started by climbing a dirt road southward out of town which became steeper and steeper as it switchbacked under an old chairlift while crossing a few pastures.